What are dental fillings?

-Fillings may come loose because of decay around the filling or if you have bitten on something that is too hard.
+Dental fillings may come loose because of decay around the dental filling or if you have bitten on something that is too hard.
 Make an appointment with a dentist to determine the best treatment option.

 |If your tooth can be repaired||Your dentist will replace the dislodged filling.|

 |If your tooth's nerve is exposed or there is deep decay||Your dentist will refer you to a specialist for root canal treatment and a dental crown.|

 |If the only option is to extract your tooth||Your dentist will present a treatment plan to leave the space untouched or replace your tooth with a fixed bridge, removable denture or a dental implant.|

 What happens if you do not get a dental filling?

 Tooth decay can only worsen with time.
 If you do not seek treatment, the decay can progress into a toothache, and may eventually require further treatment or result in the loss of that tooth.

 When the decay reaches the nerve of your tooth, you may begin to experience extreme tooth sensitivity and pain.
 Eventually a dental abscess may form and the tooth might fracture and may have to be extracted.

 On the other hand, if treatment is sought early, a dental filling could be placed to restore the decaying tooth.
 Your dentist will be able to recommend the suggested treatment for your decayed tooth.

 How can I tell if my dental filling has fallen out?